metabolomics-us/mona/moa-client/README.md

     2. John Papa Style Guide - https://github.com/johnpapa/angular-styleguide
     3. Immediately Invoked Function Expression - http://benalman.com/news/2010/11/immediately-invoked-function-expression/#iife

     **Implement ONE component per file to make code easy to maintain and read**

-compiling source code:
+***DEPENDENCY INJECTION***
+1. For minification-safe, we use ngAnnotate to auto inject dependencies, to do that
+    a. prefix functions that require dependencies with /* @ngInject */ e.g
+        /* @ngInject */
+        function AvengersController(storage, avengerService) {
+            var vm = this;
+            vm.heroSearch = '';
+            vm.storeHero = storeHero;
+        }

+2. prefix route resolver with /* @ngInject */
+    e.g
+        // Using @ngInject annotations
+        function config($routeProvider) {
+            $routeProvider
+                .when('/avengers', {
+                    templateUrl: 'avengers.html',
+                    controller: 'AvengersController',
+                    controllerAs: 'vm',
+                    resolve: { /* @ngInject */
+                        moviesPrepService: function(movieService) {
+                            return movieService.getMovies();
+                        }
+                    }
+                });
+        }

+3. testing min-safe
+    add ng-strict-di after ng-app attribute in <html> tag uncomment uglify in grunt build task
+    run grunt:serve dist
+    verify in console ng-strict-di does not throw any error If ng-strict-di throws errors, make sure you've prefix /* @ngInject */.

+    If everything goes well, remove ng-strict-di and push to production.

+***COMPILING SOURCE CODE***
 1. npm -install
-    install all grunt dependices to build the system using grunt
+    install all grunt dependencies to build the system using grunt

 2. bower install
     install all the bower dependencies